caocscar/workshops/pyspark sparksql/pyspark.md

 ```

 # Spark DataFrames
-If you are familiar with pandas or R DataFrames, you can alternatively forget about SQL and just use the DataFrame equivalent methods.
+If you are familiar with **pandas** or **R** DataFrames, you can alternatively forget about SQL and just use the DataFrame equivalent methods.
 A DataFrame is equivalent to a relational table in Spark SQL.

 ## Row Count
 To get the number of rows in a DataFrame, use the `count` method.
 `trips.count()`

 ## Selecting Data
+To select a subset of columns, use the `select` method with the order of column names that you want.
 `subset = df.select('longitude','latitude','elevation')`
 **Note:** For some reason, column names are not case sensitive